 - This is its fifth successive accreditation from ISQua with the current award valid until 2023.
 The award confers credibility through formal worldwide recognition that COHSASA meets agreed international standards; specifically developed and tested for healthcare external evaluation bodies.

 - International links and collaboration create a network-based legitimacy and expert partnerships.

 - COHSASA is a not-for-profit company – as opposed to an activist or advocacy organisation.

 - It is an impartial, independent, non-political body.

 - It has neither shareholders nor executive directors.

 - It seeks to ensure that all patients have access to safe, quality health care.

-- COHSASA has 24 years of experience in over 600 facilities in South Africa, Namibia, Botswana, Rwanda, Swaziland, Lesotho, Nigeria, Kenya, Uganda, Egypt, the Democratic Republic of the Congo, Zambia, Malawi, Ghana and Tanzania.
+- COHSASA has 26 years of experience in over 600 facilities in South Africa, Namibia, Botswana, Rwanda, eSwatini, Lesotho, Nigeria, Kenya, Uganda, Egypt, the Democratic Republic of the Congo, Zambia, Malawi, Ghana and Tanzania.

 - The Council has a proven track record in both public and private healthcare facilities.